 After Channel 4’s documentary earlier in the week suggesting a serial killer stalking the canals of Manchester, the last thing police needed over the weekend was more canal-based crime.
 Unfortunately, a female, over 60s speed walking group made a startling and grisly discovery on Deansgate canal.

-“At around eight o’clock in the morning body parts were discovered which we believed to be that of twenty one year-old Nosh Fisting,” said DCI Abraham Winnit.
-“We believe Mr Fisting was accosted by a large group of geese and eventually eaten by them.
-In twenty years of policing it’s the most hideous thing I’ve ever seen and I volunteer at Old Trafford match days.”
+“At around eight o’clock in the morning body parts were discovered which we believed to be that of twenty-one-year-old Nosh Fisting,” said DCI Abraham Winnit.
+“We believe a large group of geese accosted Mr Fisting and ate him.
+In twenty years of policing it’s the most hideous thing I’ve ever seen, and I volunteer at Old Trafford match days.”

 Mr Fisting had attended a rave at a bread warehouse where DJ Bitchslapp was headlining.
 The super secretive Mancunian dance master is famed for hosting raves in unlikely places such as mortuary’s and functioning nuclear waste sites.

-DCI Winnit added: “We believe drugs were available on site and its possible Mr Fisting had taken a substance called CoughBomb, a mix of crystallised Calpol and crushed Wotsits which are then snorted.
-This could have played a part in him being on the canal, possibly mistaking a group of geese as fellow clubbers and attempting to interact with them.
+DCI Winnit added: “We believe drugs were available on site and its possible Mr Fisting had taken a substance called CoughBomb.
+A mix of crystallised Calpol and crushed Wotsits which is snorted.
+This could have played a part in him being on the canal, possibly mistaking a group of geese as fellow clubbers and trying to interact with them.

 “…a mix of crystallised calpol and crushed Wotsits which are then snorted.”

 But what could cause geese to attack and kill a human?